 Might a living trust be the right estate planning tool for you?

-At the Arvada Law Offices of Brady, McFarland & Lord, LLC, we create comprehensive estate plans for our clients.
+At the Arvada Law Offices of Colorado Estate Planning Law Center, we create comprehensive estate plans for our clients.
 As we have previously blogged, the revocable living trust is a vehicle that can allow you to bypass the probate process in Colorado state court as well as provide a seamless way to have your assets managed without court involvement should you become incapacitated.